tylermcgraw/google-homepage/README.md

-Deconstruct a web page and rebuild it from scratch
+Deconstruct google.com and rebuild it from scratch (appearance, not function)